-Use this procedure to create a progress bar using a simple Tagged Value that you create immediately from scratch.
+Follow the steps below to display a progress bar within an element, using a simple Tagged Value.

-Ste Action

-p

-1 On a diagram, create an element that can display

-compartments (such as a Requirement or Feature) and add a simple Tagged Value to it.
+Ste p Action 1 On a diagram, create an element that can display compartments (such as a Requirement or Feature)

-From the 'Tags' tab of the Properties window open the tag's notes and add 'Type=ProgressBar;' (including the semi-colon) and then click on the OK button.

-(You can add further options to the Tagged Value, as described in the Additional Progress Bar Options table.)

-- Click on the element and either press Ctrl+Shift+Y or right-click and select the 'Compartment Visibility' option.
-The 'Compartment Visibility' dialog displays. - Select the 'Tags' checkbox in the 'Show Element Compartments' panel, then click on the OK button.
+and add a simple Tagged Value to it.
+2 From the 'Tags' tab of the Properties window open the tag's notes and add 'Type=ProgressBar;' (including the semi-colon) and then click on the OK button.
+Tagged Value Note × Type=ProgressBar; QK Gancel Help (You can add further options to the Tagged Value, as described in the Additional Progress Bar Options table.)
+3 Click on the element and either press Ctrl+Shift+Y or right-click and select the 'Compartment Visibility' option.
+The 'Compartment Visibility' dialog displays.
+4 Select the 'Tags' checkbox in the 'Show Element Compartments' panel, then click on the OK button.
 The progress bar will now display on the element on the diagram, with the Tagged Value name above the bar.

 5 In the 'Tags' tab of the Properties window, indicate progress by typing a number between 1 and 100 into the 'Value' field for the tag.
 On the diagram, the appropriate length of the progress bar is filled in green.